crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Toggle display of the beam path.

 ( and )
-  When 'f'iring, these two commands allow you to cycle between quiverable actions (items, spells, abilities).
+  These two commands allow you to change ammunition while targeting.
+The choice is subject to the fire_order option.
+Usually, you change missiles according to your launcher; i.e. when wielding a bow, ( and ) will cycle through all stacks of arrows in your inventory.

 Shift-direction
   Fire straight in that direction.

-Ctrl-X
-  Lists all valid targets.
-You may select a target from the list to move the cursor to that target.

 ****************************************
 5. Inscriptions